Angie-gh/adix.github.io/README.md

 ## Hello!
-I'm Angie!

-# Introduction

-Below are some facts about me
+I'm Angie and here is a little Introduction about me!

 ## College Experience
 I've taken previous IT college courses.